prolego-team/prolego-team.github.io/compliance.md

 #### Prompt 2
 ```
-Design the policy and controls at BiggyBank to prevent this scenario from happening or mitigate the repercussions.
+You are in a competition with other compliance officers to design the policy and controls at BiggyBank to prevent this scenario from happening or mitigate the repercussions.
+Be creative and generate the most specific controls with the highest likelihood of success.
+For example, don't simply advocate for training.
+Instead, suggest new systems or processes.
 ```